ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 1. On the top bar, click on **All Apps**.
 1. Under containers, check **app-log-analysis**.
 A new unsaved view is shown with application logs of all levels.
-1. To see logs of specific log level(s), Click on **All Levels** and select multiple levels like Error,info, warning etc.,
+1. To see logs of specific log level(s), Click on **All Levels** and select multiple levels like Error, info, warning etc.,

 ## Search and filter logs
 {: #search_filter_logs}
-The {{site.data.keyword.la_short}} UI, by default shows all available log entries(Everything).
-Most recent entries are shown on the bottom through automatic refresh.
+The {{site.data.keyword.la_short}} UI, by default, shows all available log entries(Everything).
+Most recent entries are shown on the bottom through an automatic refresh.
 In this section, you will modify what and how much is displayed and save this as a **View** for future use.

 ### Search logs
 1. In the **Search** input box located at the bottom of the page in the LogDNA UI, you can search for lines that contain

-	- string like **"This is my first log entry"** and hit enter.
+	- enter **"This is my first log entry"**.
 	- errors like **500 internal server error**.
 	- specific log levels by entering `level:info` where level is a field that accepts string value.